markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/deploy-this-sample.md

 ## Create datasource

-You need to create a datasource called StoreAndRetrieveAfData.
-This is the name that the code in the OSGi bundle uses
+You need to create a datasource called **StoreAndRetrieveAfData**.
+The code in the OSGi bundle use this datasource name

 ## Create Form Data Model

-Form Data Model needs to be created based on this datasource.
+Form Data Model needs to be created based on this datasource called **StoreAndRetrieveAfData**.
 This form data model is used to fetch the mobile phone number associated with the application id.
-The form data model can be [downloaded from here](assets/2-Factor-Authentication-DataSource-and-FDM.zip)
+The form data model can be [downloaded from here.](assets/2-Factor-Authentication-DataSource-and-FDM.zip)

 ## Create developer account with nexmo

-Create a developer account with Nexmo for sending and verifying OTP codes.Make a note of the API Key and API Secret Key.
+Create a developer account with [Nexmo](https://dashboard.nexmo.com/) for sending and verifying OTP codes.
+Make a note of the API Key and API Secret Key.
 The data source and form data model have already been created for you against this service and are included with the assets mentioned in the previous step.

 ## Deploy the following OSGi bundles